Today Grimsby supports major food processing, chemical and petroleum companies using our extensive ports as an export gateway to Europe and the world.

-The neighbouring seaside town of Cleethorpes also has a ten-pin bowling centre, cinema and the hugely successful Pleasure Island theme park, plus some great sandy beaches.
+The neighbouring seaside town of Cleethorpes also has a ten-pin bowling centre and cinema, plus some great sandy beaches.

-Grimsby has its own auditorium featuring everything from live entertainment, concerts and the Royal Shakespeare Company.
-Both Grimsby and Cleethorpes, offer great shopping with a range of big name retailers and boutiques.
-A good nightlife is also on offer with a wide selection of pubs, clubs, restaurants and take-aways.
+Grimsby has its own auditorium featuring everything from live entertainment and plays to concerts and dance shows.
+Both Grimsby and Cleethorpes offer great shopping with a range of big name retailers and boutiques.
+A good nightlife is also on offer with a wide selection of pubs, clubs, restaurants and takeaways.

 Climate in Lincolnshire

-Like the rest of the UK the weather here is probably significantly different from your home country.
-Summer and Spring offer pleasant temperatures varying from about 18°C to 26°C whilst Autumn and Winter see temperatures varying from 5°C to 15°C .
-During Winter sometimes there are snowfalls, therefore we advise you bring warm and waterproof outdoor clothing.
+Like the rest of the UK the weather here is probably significantly different to your home country.
+Summer and spring offer pleasant temperatures varying from about 18°C to 26°C, whilst autumn and winter see temperatures varying from 5°C to 15°C .
+During winter sometimes there are snowfalls, therefore we advise you bring warm and waterproof outdoor clothing.